Inclusive Employers Standard

 How to become Inclusive Employer’s Standard accredited?

-The first step is to register by emailing [email protected] We will then get you set up and provide access so you can begin the submission process through our online portal, where you will be supported with detailed guidance on completing the assessment and individual questions within it.
+The first step is to register by completing this quick form.
+We will then get you set up and provide access so you can begin the submission process through our online portal, where you will be supported with detailed guidance on completing the assessment and individual questions within it.

 Your submission will be marked and verified by trained assessors.
 It will then go through a verification and moderation process and the outcome of this is an independent assessment of how inclusive your workplace is.
 You will receive a written report detailing feedback on your submission against our six pillars of inclusion, which will include practical recommendations to support your organisation’s inclusion and diversity strategy.
 If you are accredited with bronze, silver or gold Inclusive Employer’s Standard you will receive the respective logo to use on all your communication and marketing materials, a trophy and certificate to mark your achievement, and an invitation to celebrate your achievements at our Inclusive Employers awards ceremony.
 If you achieve committed in the Inclusive Employer’s Standard you will also be invited to the awards ceremony and receive a certificate to recognise your commitment to workplace inclusion and your progress towards being accredited.

-To register your interest and for more information email [email protected]
+To register your interest and for more information send us a quick enquiry.

 Taking part in the Inclusive Employer’s Standard – don’t just take our word for it!